 To fine tune the judging process, the committee has taken into consideration the feedback given by last year’s jury chairpersons for some new developments this year.

-1. Expansion of the Digital categories to mirror the rapid advancements in this field.
+These include:1.
+Expansion of the Digital categories to mirror the rapid advancements in this field.
 New sub-categories like Branded Content, Online Video, Rich Media, Websites by type-of-product, Use of Social Media, WAP sites, Applications for Mobile, Games, and Integrated Experience of New Media have been added.

 2. Extension of Indirect Marketing and Direct Response categories to Print, TV, and Radio.